Tiarama/Twinkle-Twinkle/README.md

 ```javascript
 element.style.top=`${Math.random()*100}%`
 ```
-- This is where the absolute positioning comes into play:
-- Sets the CSS style of the created element to be a random % away from the top (so down)
+- This is where the absolute positioning comes into play: it sets the CSS style of the created element to be a random % away from the top (so down)

 ```javascript
 element.style.left=`${Math.random()*100}%`